Tabernaemontana undulata: Effects

+Preparation of the medicine begins with a shaman scraping off the outer layers of root bark of the Samá becchete into a leaf.
+The shaman recites calls to specific animal spirits, such as the squirrel monkey, hummingbird and deer.
+The shavings are placed inside kapok cotton, combined with water, and wrapped into a leaf that functions as an eye-dropper.
 When applied directly to the eye, becchete is reported by tribes to have the effect of giving the environment greater texture and dimension, making it easier to spot animals during hunting.
 The effects are reported to be long-term, lasting days or weeks, not just a few hours.
 In addition to visual enhancement, there is also an increase in energy.
-On application, the eyes sting, however this would be expected considering that becchete is extracted with Amazonian river water that is high in tannic acid, which on its own would sting and burn the eyes.
+On application, the eyes sting, however this would be expected considering that becchete is extracted with Amazonian River water that is high in tannic acid, which on its own would sting and burn the eyes.
 In the Amazonian Ethnobotanical Dictionary by James A. Duke and Rodolfo Vásquez, it is reported that Amazonian Indians from the Ticuna tribe mix the latex from a closely related species, Tabernaemontana sananho, with water in order to treat eye wounds.
 In addition to be applied to the eyes as the Matis and Ticuna tribes do, it is most commonly taken orally by the Matsés.

 Active ingredients

 Tabernaemontana undulata contains iboga alkaloids, naturally occurring psychoactive compounds.
 Ibogaine is used in pain management and to treat opiate addiction.
-In addition, it is used to facilitate psychological introspection and spiritual exploration.
-In low dosages, ibogaine is a stimulant and aphrodisiac, while in larger amounts it is a divinatory medicine, similar to both Ayahuasca and Peyote.
+In low dosages, ibogaine is a stimulant and aphrodisiac.